 As part of our long-term growth strategy, we have made a number of acquisitions and investments and expect to continue to make acquisitions and investments in the future.
-In some of the areas we operate in, we have seen the market for acquisitions become more competitive and valuations increase.
-Our competitors also continue to make acquisitions in or adjacent to our markets and may have greater resources than we do, enabling them to pay higher prices.
+In many areas, we have seen the market for acquisitions become more competitive and valuations increase.
+Our competitors also continue to make acquisitions in our markets or in adjacent markets and may have greater resources than we do, enabling them to pay higher prices.
 As a result, it may be more difficult for us to identify suitable acquisition or investment targets or to consummate acquisitions or investments once identified on acceptable terms or at all.
-If we are not able to execute on our acquisition strategy, we may not be able to achieve our long-term growth strategy, may lose market share, or may lose our leadership position in one or more of our markets.
+If we are not able to execute on our acquisition and investment strategy, we may not be able to achieve our long-term growth strategy, may lose market share, or may lose our leadership position in one or more of our markets.